A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 Task<T> |

-the standard choice for async methods that return a value |
+The default for async methods returning a value |

 ValueTask / ValueTask<T> |

-choose only after measurement shows a real need |
+Choose only after measurement shows the need |

-ValueTask is not automatically better than Task.
+ValueTask looks attractive, but it is not always better than Task.

 public Task SaveAsync(CancellationToken cancellationToken)